gohugoio/hugoDocs/content/en/templates/shortcode-templates.md

 enableInlineShortcodes = true
 {{< /code-toggle >}}

 It is disabled by default for security reasons.
 The security model used by Hugo's template handling assumes that template authors are trusted, but that the content files are not, so the templates are injection-safe from malformed input data.
-But in most situations you have full control over the content, too, and then `enableInlineShortcodes = true` would be considered safe.
+But in most situations, you have full control over the content, too, and then `enableInlineShortcodes = true` would be considered safe.
 But it's something to be aware of: It allows ad-hoc [Go Text templates](https://golang.org/pkg/text/template/) to be executed from the content files.

 And once enabled, you can do this in your content files: